 Hailing from France, croquet involves mallets, coloured balls, and hoops embedded into the ground.
 It’s a popular game around the world.
-In fact, Croquet Australia hosted the World Championships earlier this year.
+In fact, Croquet Australia hosted the World Championships in 2020.
 You can get quite creative with how you play the game as there are a number of techniques to grip the mallet and hit the balls (known as croquet strokes).
 It’s a perfect game if you have a bit of space and 2 to 6 players.
 That ensures you have plenty of room to hit the ball around and your opponent’s ball out of bounds!
 Don a beret, striped shirt and pack a picnic basket of croissants, pâté, cheese, and baguettes to create a perfect French-themed day out at the park.

 Finksa is a Finnish log throwing game in which players race to reach a score of 50.
 The game begins with knocking over a cluster of pins numbered 1 through to 12 (which count towards the tally to 50).
 The pins are restacked where they fall as players try to reach the final score.
 The trick is to not exceed 50 otherwise your score drops back to 25.
 Just like baseball, three strikes and you’re out!
 Finksa popularity in Australia was reported more than three years ago but it’s not too late to get on board!
 If log throwing appeals to you, you may like to check out kubb from Sweden.
 These games will be sure to unleash your inner Viking and create hours of entertainment.